Refinitiv/Real-Time-SDK/Cpp-C/Eta/TestTools/QATools/qa_readme.txt

 -mainThreadCPU specifies the CPU to bind for main VAConsumer thread: Cpu core id or P:X C:Y T:Z format;
 -workerThreadCPU specifies the CPU to bind for Reactor worker thread: Cpu core id or P:X C:Y T:Z format.

+vaConsumer-ExtConn-001: Alter VAConsumer to test reconnect.
+ Added special monitoring thread to check inconsistent state of RsslSocketChannels.
+ Enhanced channel commands to support connection list from 2 or 3 options: (1)direct, (2)via proxy and (3)additonal proxy.
+ By default, use two connection options: (1) and (2).
+(2)Proxy server specifies via command line options -ph, -pp.
+ Added command-line options to add the additional proxy server to the connection list.
+    -connectlist3 - if it specifies then connection list has 3 options.
+    -ph2 <proxy host> specifies proxy host name for case (3), by default: webproxy.pln.colo.services.
+    -pp2 <proxy port> specifies proxy port for case (3), by default: 80.

 consumer-Ws-001: Alter Consumer to add test options for Websocket transport which are; -testCompressionZlib

 consumer-Ws-002: Alter Consumer to works with Websocket json blocking mode.
 Test option: -socketBlockingMode